 Mr. Hudon was called to the Québec Bar in 2007.
 He is a member of the Canadian Bar Association, the HEC Montréal alumni association and the Academy of Management (International Management and Organizational Behaviour divisions).
 He is also the treasurer and sits on the executive committee of the board of directors of the Canadian Music Centre (Québec).

-Leading Lawyer: Indigenous Law
+Recommended: Indigenous Law